-Operating a Nest thermostat is one of the most convenient ways to perfect the day-to-day schedule of your heating and cooling.
-This smart thermostat can be taught your preferences and automatically make adjustments.
-But as you may expect, it won’t work correctly or at all if you see an error code appear.
-The specific error code provides useful information about the source of the problem, something a professional technician can use to offer solutions that much quicker.
+Operating a Nest thermostat is one of the most convenient ways to perfect the daily schedule of your heating and cooling.
+This smart thermostat can recognize your preferences and automatically make improvements.
+But as you might expect, it won’t work correctly or at all if you see an error code show up.
+The specific error code offers useful information about the underlying problem, something a knowledgeable technician can use to provide solutions that much quicker.

-Here are seven of the most common error codes you may encounter on your Nest thermostat.
-We’ll explain the basics of each error code as well as how you could solve it and the projected cost to do so.
-Keep in mind that while the costs will ultimately be dependent on the exact Nest model, you can anticipate paying between $75-$200 for repairs.
-This should include things like travel and labor costs along with any specific hardware required to complete repairs.
+Let’s consider seven of the most frequent error codes you could discover on your Nest thermostat.
+We’ll walk you through the basics of each error code along with how you can solve it and the approximate cost to do so.
+Keep in mind that while the costs will ultimately depend on the specific Nest model, you can count on paying between $75-$200 for repairs.
+This should also cover travel and labor costs as well as any specific hardware needed to wrap up repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and shows up when the power is shut off.
-Because this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will continue to be displayed until the issue is fixed.
+This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is detached from the system.
+As this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will continue to be displayed until the problem is dealt with.

 Losing power to your Nest thermostat can be for several reasons.
-The wiring could have disconnected or become damaged, or a disconnection may have happened further along in your home’s electrical system.
+The wiring might have disconnected or become damaged, or a disconnection may have happened further along in the electrical system.
 This may be the circuit breaker, fuse box or system switch.
-A certified technician will check electrical connections and wiring until they find the source of the problem.
+A professional technician will examine electrical connections and wiring until they find the root of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to ensure it’s not merely a software error.
+Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to make sure it’s not simply a software problem.
 If that doesn’t work, they’ll review the wiring diagram of the thermostat and start looking at connectors.

-They’ll shut off the power and progressively check each wire, making sure they are fully placed into the connector with the proper amount of bare copper.
-When they locate the problem connector, it can be replaced for a new one.
+They’ll detach the power and slowly look at each wire, making sure they are fully inserted into the connector with the proper amount of exposed copper.
+After they locate the malfunctioning connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is severely hot.
-The HVAC system can fail and stop sending power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will eventually shut down.
-Assuming the breakers are on, you can search a handful of other places before consulting a professional technician.
+This critical error code can appear when the weather outside is severely hot.
+The HVAC system can break down and stop giving power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat drains and the thermostat will finally power down.
+Presuming the breakers are on, you can examine a couple of other places before consulting a professional technician.

-As this error can drain your thermostat’s battery, the first step might be providing enough power to determine if this specific error code is what you’re facing.
-You can disconnect the thermostat from its base and deliver power by using a USB cable.
-In the event it presents error code 195, you should continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t find anything wrong with these components, it’s maybe best to call a pro.
+As this error can deplete your thermostat’s battery, the first step could be providing enough power to determine if this specific error code is what you’re dealing with.
+You can detach the thermostat from its base and provide power by using a USB cable.
+In the event it presents error code 195, you may continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t uncover anything wrong with these components, it will probably be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical malfunction with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than necessary.
-This will sometimes stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
-A technician needs to carefully inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical issue with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
+This may stem from the breaker box, an error from the control board or thanks to a faulty connection in the thermostat.
+A technician will meticulously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it may still keep you from using the Nest thermostat how you want to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining enough power.
+While this error code isn’t critical, it can still stop you from using the Nest thermostat how you prefer to.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting sufficient power.
 You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
 If not, you can get a Nest Power Connector.

-Due to installation of a Nest Power Connector, you may notice error code E297 be displayed.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you might notice error code E297 be displayed.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Just like error code e103, e104 is a critical error originating from an overcurrent.
-If excessive power is being delivered inside the Nest’s wiring, it could damage internal components and may even be a fire hazard.
-If you see this error code show up on your Nest thermostat and want to protect from electrical damage, it’s suggested to shut the power off as soon as you can.
-You can then get in touch with a professional technician with the necessary experience identifying and solving electrical damage.
+Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
+If too much power is being delivered through the Nest’s wiring, it could damage internal components and may even be a fire hazard.
+If you notice this error code appear on your Nest thermostat and want to guard against electrical damage, it’s a good idea to switch the power off straightaway.
+You can then get a hold of a professional technician with the proper experience detecting and fixing electrical problems.

 e73 – Critical